watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 For dynamic path, Constrained Shortest Path First (CSPF) consider not only SFC but also QoS.

 It acquires the Traffic Engineering Database (TED) of the SR domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.

-The SR Policy can utilize CSPF to meet various requirements, including SFC and QoS.
-SR Policies can be defined on a per-flow or per-TE basis, providing flexibility.
-XXX: この行が多分英語として崩壊している．can be defined on per-TE basisの意味がよくわからないのと，providing flexibilityが唐突に登場しているように感じる． The BGP-LS service segment is needed to calculate dynamic paths considering service segments and states of the network functions.
+The BGP-LS service segment is required to calculate dynamic paths based on state of service segments and network functions.
-XXX: BGP-LS service segmentが必要とされている，という言い方が謎．普通そのような言い回しはしないと思う．
-XXX: pathがconsiderすることはない．

 ## Classification Rule Controller
-A Classification Rule Controller specifies flows to apply specific SFC.
+A Classification Rule Controller determines flows to apply specific SFC.
-XXX: specifyは明示するとか詳細に述べるとかなので，ここでは不適当な気がする．

-For communication with each node, an extended protocol based on BGP Flowspec is used for SR Policy.
+The classification results are advertised to each SRv6 SR Source nodes as a set of flow, endpoints and color with an extended protocol based on BGP Flowspec defined in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.
-SR Policy specification consists of three components: endpoint, color, and policy name.
-XXX: SR Policy specificationという単語も唐突に登場しているように見える．しかもいわゆる今まで上で言っているSR Policyとの違いがわからない．

-A set of endpoints and color is provided as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.
-XXX: ここで言いたいこと整理する

 # Management Plane
 A management plane is responsible for configuring network function instances, monitoring resources, and collecting network metrics.